-If you need your mailing list cleaned, updated and ready to mail, pick us, Accurate Mailing Services, for this job.
-We have list hygiene services for the U.S. clients, and easy-to-use bulk mail software to prep and presort your mail and get it delivered to your intended recipients.
+If you need your mailing list cleaned, updated and ready to mail, use, choose us, Accurate Mailing Services, for this job.
+We have list hygiene services for U.S. clients, and easy-to-use bulk mail software to prep and presort your mail and get it delivered to your intended recipients.

 5. Assign it to one person